uoftcprg/cardroom/README.rst

 Usage
 -----

-Below shows a sample usage of Cardroom.

-Add ``cardroom`` to the installed apps.
+Cardroom can run as a standalone server or can be added on to existing projects by simply adding ``cardroom`` to the list of installed apps.

 .. code-block:: python